lethain/icarus/README.md

 and then do `redis-cli REM slug.<post-slug>` if you like living on the edge!

 ## History

+For reasons which are hard to explain, I've spent a lot of time over the past decade building mediocre blog platforms, and <a href="/https://github.com/lethain/icarus">Icarus</a>
+is the next in that glorious heritage.

 Icarus is a Go reimagining of [Sisyphus](https://github.com/lethain/sisyphus), which was my second personal blogging platform, inspired by the many, many